 Last week’s lectionary Gospel showed us Jesus calling his first disciples.
 This week we jump ahead a few verses to the Sermon on the Mount.
+(To see my children’s sermon on this same text, follow this link.)

 What did we skip over?
 A quick summary of Jesus’ ministry in and around Galilee: he did a lot of healing and he became enormously popular.
 No surprise at the popularity: in Matthew’s account Jesus embodied a sort of universal health plan.